shane-jeon/SeoulfulGlam/README.md

 queries based on particular variables.
 I used mock data from mockaroo to populate my database.
 Now that my database is complete, it was time to move on to the server!

+### Alterations from GlowUp
+After creating database tables, CRUD functions, and seed_database.py, I realized that I needed to make certain changes to cater to its specific purpose as opposed to the generalized nature of my original application.
+I've listed the changes below, along with the dates the changes were made.

+5/11/2022
+- Changed 'clients' to 'customers' to match data that will be imported from Square
+- As this web application will purely have one user, I am adjusting (or possibly removing) the business user table and dummy data)
+--> possibility to create 3 accounts? administrator, business owner, and dummy account to test and play with (for people who want to see project in practical application)
+- Changing 'rewards' to 'facials'
+- Square objects 'transactions' do not list type of booking
+- Will need to create 'bookings' table, but also keep transaction --> make relationship --> if booking has matching transaction, THEN a facial point can be added, else no (unless there is a way I can ensure that points will not be added if booking is cancelled)
+----> blocker...can't figure out how to add booking to sandbox account, keep coming across error stating "employee_attributions" needed.
 ### Challenges
 Particularly knowing how to write the correct queries when it came to navigating relationships.
 Reviewing lecture material repeatedly remedied that difficulty.